emscripten-core/emscripten/site/source/docs/compiling/WebAssembly.rst

 Trap mode
 ---------

 WebAssembly can trap - throw an exception - on things like division by zero, rounding a very large float to an int, and so forth.
-In asm.js such things were silently ignored, as in JavaScript they do not throw, so this is a difference between JavaScript and WebAssembly that you may notice, with the browser reporting an error like ``float unrepresentable in integer range``, ``integer result unrepresentable``, or ``integer overflow``.
+In asm.js such things were silently ignored, as in JavaScript they do not throw, so this is a difference between JavaScript and WebAssembly that you may notice, with the browser reporting an error like ``float unrepresentable in integer range``, ``integer result unrepresentable``, ``integer overflow``, or ``Out of bounds Trunc operation``.

 By default emscripten will emit code that is optimized for size and speed, which means it emits code that may trap on the things mentioned before.
 That mode is called ``allow``.
 The other modes are ``clamp``, which will avoid traps by clamping values to a reasonable range, and ``js``, which ensures the exact same behavior as JavaScript does (which also does clamping, but makes sure to clamp exactly like JavaScript does, and also do other things JavaScript would).